notesofcliff/delve/src/home/doc/admin/Scaling_and_Load_Balancing.md

 # Scaling and Load Balancing

-Scaling and load balancing are essential for ensuring that your Flashlight instance can handle increased load and provide high availability.
+Scaling and load balancing are essential for ensuring that your Delve instance can handle increased load and provide high availability.
 This section covers scaling and load balancing for the database, web app, and task scheduler.

 ## Database Scaling and Load Balancing
-Flashlight supports any database supported by Django ORM, including SQLite, PostgreSQL, MySQL, and others.
+Delve supports any database supported by Django ORM, including SQLite, PostgreSQL, MySQL, and others.
 The scaling and load balancing strategies depend on the database in use.

 ### PostgreSQL
 PostgreSQL is a powerful, open-source relational database that supports various scaling and load balancing techniques.